Pranav-Vijitharan/AeroPulse/README.md

 # AeroPulse: AI-Enabled Stethoscope for Early Lung Disease Detection

 AeroPulse is an innovative, AI-powered diagnostic tool designed to transform healthcare accessibility in developing countries.
 By converting breathing sounds into digital features and analyzing them with deep learning models, AeroPulse empowers healthcare providers with early, accurate diagnosis of lung diseases such as COPD, pneumonia, and bronchitis.
-Our solution leverages ubiquitous hardware—a stethoscope—to bring advanced diagnostic capabilities where traditional, complex medical devices are scarce.
+Our solution leverages commonly found hardware-a stethoscope—to bring advanced diagnostic capabilities where traditional, complex medical devices are scarce.

 ---